Rights groups seek LGBT+ protection in U.S. coronavirus response

-MEXICO CITY, April 20 (Thomson Reuters Foundation) - More than 180 rights groups on Monday asked the U.S. Congress to take steps to protect LGBT+ people from discrimination in the coronavirus pandemic, saying the community faces long-standing bias in health care that has left them wary of seeking help.
+MEXICO CITY (Thomson Reuters Foundation) - More than 180 rights groups on Monday asked the U.S. Congress to take steps to protect LGBT+ people from discrimination in the coronavirus pandemic, saying the community faces long-standing bias in health care that has left them wary of seeking help.

 In a letter, the coalition called upon Democratic and Republican party leaders in the Senate and House of Representatives to include specific anti-discrimination wording in legislation responding to the health crisis.